qgis/QGIS-Documentation/source/docs/user_manual/working_with_gps/plugins_gps.rst

 file for the layer that is being uploaded, and ``%out`` is replaced by the port name.

-You can learn more about GPSBabel and it's available command line options at http://www.gpsbabel.org.
+You can learn more about GPSBabel and its available command line options at http://www.gpsbabel.org.

-Once you have created a new device type it will appear in the device lists for the download and upload tools.
+Once you have created a new device type, it will appear in the device lists for the download and upload tools.